 How to control spiders

 In Australia we have good cause to be nervous about spiders.
-A number of our key pest spiders, such as the Redback, Funnel-web and White tail spiders, have nasty bites requiring medical treatment.
+A number of our key pests, such as the Redback, Funnel-web and White tail spiders, have nasty bites requiring medical treatment.
 Others, such as the Huntsman, are downright scary, although not so dangerous.
-So it makes sense to want to keep spiders out of the home, especially if you have small children and pets around.
+So it makes sense to want to keep them out of the home, especially if you have small children and pets around.

 There are two types of spider from a control point of view;